learn-co-curriculum/react-hooks-react-router-routes-lab/README.md

 ### NavBar

 This component needs to render three `NavLink` components.
 They will be for `/`, `/directors`, and `/actors`, in this order (test checks for this).
 Each page should render the NavBar.

 ### MovieCard

-This component is already set up to render data about one movie.
-You'll need to pass it the appropriate props to render a movie.
+This component is already set up to render the title of one movie.
+You'll need to pass it the appropriate props to render a movie's title.
 You'll also need to use a `Link` component from `react-router-dom` that uses dynamic routing to link a user to the `Movie` page, using the movie title as a parameter.

+> **Note**: The titles of the movies contain empty spaces, which are translated
+> into `%20` when injected into the URL of a webpage.
+This is known as `URL
+> Encoding`.
+URL Encoding takes characters that are not valid URL characters and
+> translates them into a valid character couterpart.
+All empty spaces are
+> encoded to `%20`, for example. `react-router-dom` takes care of encoding our
+> URLs for us, and de-encoding them when we try to access URL paramteres via
+> `useParams`.
+Pretty cool!

 ## Pages